mehulghosal/mehulghosal/README.md

+## Hiya 👋

-### My name is Mehul Ghosal, and I am a graduate student at the American Museum of Natural History, where I am pursuing my Master's in Teaching
+## My name is Mehul Ghosal, and I am a graduate student at the American Museum of Natural History, where I am pursuing my Master's in Teaching
-#### I graduate in August 2025 as a certified teacher in NYC for 7th-12th grade Earth & Space Science.
+### I graduate in August 2025 as a certified teacher in NYC for 7th-12th grade Earth & Space Science.

-#### On this page, you will find code I have written for various personal passion projects, astrophysical research projects, and for classes.
+### On this page, you will find code I have written for various personal passion projects, astrophysical research projects, and for classes.
-#### I am excited to blend my background in science and programming with my teaching in the classroom.
+### I am excited to blend my background in science and programming with my teaching in the classroom.
 I love utilizing technology for education and empowering students to reach further.

 <!--
 **mehulghosal/mehulghosal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.